-The nominated property includes 203 acres.
-The property is bound by East Forty-third Street to the north, Lake Hiawatha to the east, East Minnehaha Parkway to the south, and Longfellow Avenue to the west.
-The nominated property excludes an area of approximately nine acres in the southwestern corner of said boundaries that contains the Minneapolis Park and Recreation Board Hiawatha District Service Center.
+The nominated property includes approximately 140.3 acres.
+The property boundaries are mostly defined by a fence running near East Forty-third Street to the north, Lake Hiawatha to the east, East Minnehaha Parkway to the south, and Longfellow Avenue to the west.
+The boundary is delineated by the property line along Longfellow Avenue where there is no fence.
+The nominated property excludes an area of approximately nine acres in the southwestern corner of said boundaries that contains the Minneapolis Park and Recreation Board Hiawatha District Service Center as well as two small areas at the northwest edge of the course, one between the fence and East forty-third Street and the other between the fence and Longfellow Avenue.